theartist007/vsh-website/README.md

-# VSHall-Website
+# Vidyasagar Hall of Residence- Official Website

-Website source code of VS Hall
+Source code of the official website of Vidyasagar Hall of Residence.